val8119/val8119.github.io/README.md

-# Sandbox
+# Old

-Sandbox for testing and hosting web or browser based projects
+Some older or more basic projects

 - [Clock](https://val8119.github.io/sandbox/javascript_clock/) - A simple clock as an intro to JavaScript
 - [Random Background Color](https://val8119.github.io/sandbox/random_background_color/) - Click a button to get a random background color